 In the beginning, the founders knew they wanted to launch cinnamon rolls eventually but due to lack of time, it wasn’t possible.
 Fast-forward to January 2022 and Kristin and Catherine were finally able to bring their vision to life.

 “I grew up in NJ and always went to Cinnabon at the mall and [Kristin and I] wanted something that people wouldn’t necessarily make themselves at home.
-We wanted to just do a big, very fluffy, delicious, gooey cinnamon roll,” co-founder Catherine tells Hoboken Girl.
-“We finally had the time and bandwidth to take it on…and I think we nailed it.”
+We wanted to just do a big, very fluffy, delicious, gooey cinnamon roll,” co-founder Catherine told Hoboken Girl.
+“We finally had the time and bandwidth to take it on… and I think we nailed it.”

 The founders decided to exclusively sell the cinnamon rolls on the weekends.
-And, it was a launch to remember.
+And it was a launch to remember.
 “We launched during the snowstorm and people were waiting outside in the snow.
-There was a line all the way down the block in the crispy, cold freezing air,” Catherine says.
+There was a line all the way down the block in the crispy, cold freezing air,” Catherine said.

 The Baking Process

 The cinnamon rolls are a Hive original, with the recipe being something the founders tweaked many times (12 rounds to be exact) and tried different frostings to get the desired outcome.
 The end goal was for the rolls to be big, fluffy, and densely flavored.
 Making the rolls is not an easy process — in fact, it’s very laborious, but still made with “heaps of love and patience.”
-The hard-working moms aim to make 100 rolls each Saturday and Sunday.
+The hard-working moms crank out as many rolls as they can each Saturday and Sunday.

 Catherine describes the baking process as: “Roll the dough, make the filling, make the frosting, make the actual dough.
 Our finishing trick is pouring a little bit of warmed half-and-half over the dough before the rolls go into the oven and that helps brown the tops and make them a little bit of a crunch.
 The dough has two rises.
 Once you’ve actually made the dough, it rises for about one-and-a-half to two hours and doubles in size.
 Then, you divide it into some balls that you then roll out and spread with filling, and then you roll them up to that beautiful cinnamon roll.
 Slice them up, and then those go into the fridge overnight.
 The morning of, we let them rise again, come to room temperature, and that’s the second rise.
 Finally, we add the frosting to make the cinnamon roll complete.”